Homemade Nutter Butters

 - Gradually pour bowl of dry ingredients into the wet ingredients and mix just until combined.

-- Divide dough into small balls, about 1 inch in diameter each.
+- Divide dough into small balls, about 1 1/2 Tablespoons each.

-- Form each ball into a log shape, then roll in sugar.
+- Form each ball into a log shape, then roll in the small bowl of sugar.

-- Place logs on cookie sheet about 2 inches apart.
+- Place the dough logs on prepared cookie sheet, about 2 inches apart.

 - Using the tines of a fork, make a criss-cross pattern in your dough logs, then pinch the middle of the cookie to make a peanut shape.